itod/threadutils/README.md

 ##Trigger

-A trigger is a way to block multiple threads until a "fire" signal is explicitly sent by a controller thread.
+A trigger is a way to block multiple threads until a *fire* signal is explicitly sent by a controller thread.

 Triggers are very similar to thresholds, but are approriate for designs that call for a controller or mediator to unblock all waiting threads in response to a specific signal explicitly coded by the programmer.